josdem/hugo/content/techtalk/algorithms/simple.md

 date = "2016-07-04T21:00:30-05:00"
-tags = ["josdem", "techtalks", "algorithms", "power set", "palindrome"] title = "Algorithms"
+tags = ["josdem", "techtalks", "algorithms", "power set", "palindrome"] title = "Algorithms" description = "This section is about solving simple algorithms, coding challenges, puzzles, katas and dojos in Java and Groovy."
 +++

 This section is about solving simple algorithms, coding challenges, puzzles, katas and dojos in Java and Groovy.